 It’s all up to you really.

-Check out this step-by-step guide to starting a profitable blog to get started quickly.
+Check out my step-by-step guide to starting a profitable WordPress blog in 30 minutes or less.

 If you want a more detailed guide to starting a blog, see Blog for a Living: Complete Blogging Training Level 1, 2 & 3.

 This course will teach you how to make a full-time living, or in this case, make extra money as a college student, starting on a very small budget.

 No knowledge of blogging or online business is required.

 After taking the course, you should be able to generate sales and affiliate commissions 24/7 on autopilot.

 I wish this resource was available back then when I was getting started as it would have shortened my learning curve tremendously.

 Businesses and individuals often hire virtual assistants because it’s cheaper than hiring a permanent employee.